aeudes/slidev-addon-citations/README.md

 The input files **foo.bib** and **bar.json** will be read into the "public/biblio" folder of the presentation

 # Usage
-Reference could be cite by to way.
+References could be cite in two ways.

 Using the Cite component:
 ```